DevCANS/Java-A-to-Z-Resources/07-Control-Statements/01-If-Statment.md

     I am Not in if

-## if-else statements
+## if-else statement

-The if statement alone tells us that if a condition is true it will execute a block of statements and if the condition is false it won’t.
+The `if` statement alone tells us that if a condition is true it will execute a block of statements and if the condition is false it won’t.
 But what if we want to do something else if the condition is false.
-Here comes the else statement.
-We can use the else statement with if statement to execute a block of code when the condition is false.
+Here comes the `else` statement.
+We can use the `else` statement with `if` statement to execute a block of code when the condition is false.

 __Syntax__: